DiRAC-Training/FM002-Version-control/_episodes/01-setup.md

 - "Configure `git` the first time it is used on a computer"
 - "Understand the meaning of the `--global` configuration flag"
 - "Add an SSH key to a GitHub account"
-keypoints:
-- "Use `git config` with the `--global` option to configure a user name, email address, editor, and other preferences once per machine."
-- "GitHub needs an SSH key to allow access"

 ---

 > ## Prerequisites